projectglow/glow/docs/source/etl/variant-data.rst

 BGEN
 ====

-Glow also provides the ability to read BGEN files, including those distributed by the UK Biobank project.
+Glow provides the ability to read BGEN files, including those distributed by the UK Biobank project.

 .. code-block:: py